26 Meaningful Thanksgiving Traditions You’ll Want to Try

 Record favorite family stories

 Part of what makes Thanksgiving memorable is family and this holiday is the perfect time to pass down family-favorite stories to the next generation.
 Do you have an ancestor that came over on the Mayflower?
 Or was a Native American who attended that first Thanksgiving?
 Or perhaps you share the time grandpa caught his pants on fire during Thanksgiving dinner, thanks to a misplaced candle.
 Record the stories to keep precious family memories.
+Add to the tradition by sharing some of these funny (and relatable) Thanksgiving memes.

 Reenact the Charlie Brown Thanksgiving meal